cc-hpc-itwm/tarantella/docs/source/why_tarantella.rst

   * - .. figure:: pics/resnet50_epoch_runtimes_bs64_cpu.png

         Figure 1.
-Training Resnet50 on CPU nodes
+Training Resnet-50 on CPU nodes

     - .. figure:: pics/resnet50_epoch_runtimes_bs64_gpu.png

         Figure 2.
-Training Resnet50 on GPUs
+Training Resnet-50 on GPUs

-The Transformer is another widely-popular model used mainly in the field of natural language processing (NLP).
+The Transformer is another widely-popular model that originated in the field of natural language processing (NLP).
 With more than `200 million` parameters, training the transformer (big) model heavily relies on data paralellism to achieve reasonable training times.